deanwampler/JustEnoughScalaForSpark/README.md

 If these steps worked, you're done setting up the tutorial!

+## Troubleshooting

+### "Error Response" on Windows

+When using Docker on Windows, you may get the following error: `C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: D: drive is not shared.
+Please share it in Docker for Windows Settings.` If so, do the following.
+On your tray, next to your clock, right-click on Docker, then click on Settings.
+You'll see the _Shared Drives_.
+Mark your drive and hit apply.
+See [this Docker forum thread](https://forums.docker.com/t/cannot-share-drive-in-windows-10/28798/5) for more tips.

+### No Permissions to Save Notebook Updates (Podman)

+This is why the `--userns=keep-id` is used when running with `podman`.
+It should prevent the error that when you save your work, you get a permissions error.
+Please [open an issue](https://github.com/deanwampler/JustEnoughScalaForSpark/issues) if you encounter this problem.

+While investigating this issue previously, before discovering the `--userns=keep-id` flag, I found the following two (flawed) workarounds, both of which start with _File > Save As_:

+1. Save the file to the same `notebooks` directory: This _appears_ to fail.
+You get an error dialog that the file couldn't be written, but in fact it was written.
+However, this only works once for a given target file.
+It won't be updated again and you still can't just save changes directly to it.
+2. Save and write the notebook to "root" folder as shown in the Jupyter UI, which is actually the `/home/jovyan` home directory in the container.
+That allows you to save changes and use features like _print_. _However_ any changes to the notebook in this directory **will be lost when you quit**, so you'll have to use _File > Save Notebook As_ to download the latest version to your machine.

 <a name="getting-help"></a>
 ## Getting Help

 If you're having problems, use the [Gitter chat room](https://gitter.im/deanwampler/JustEnoughScalaForSpark) to ask for help.
-If you're reasonably certain you've found a bug, post an issue to the [GitHub repo](https://github.com/deanwampler/JustEnoughScalaForSpark/issues).
-Recall that the `notebooks` directory also has a PDF of the notebook that you can read when the notebook won't work.
+If you are reasonably certain you have found a bug, post an issue to the [GitHub repo](https://github.com/deanwampler/JustEnoughScalaForSpark/issues).
+Recall that the `notebooks` directory also has a PDF of the notebook that you can read when the notebook won't work for some reason.

 ## What's Next?